Tightness in contact metric 3-manifolds: Compatible metrics

-\begin{lemma} Let $\xi$ be a contact structure on a 3--manifold.
-The set of metrics that are weakly compatible with $\xi$ is closed under conformal transformations as well as conformal changes of the metric restricted to $\xi$ and $\xi^\perp.$ \end{lemma}
+A contact structure and a Riemannian metric $g$ are compatible if the unit contact form $\alpha$ of $\xi$ and $g$ are compatible.
+(Notice that is is equivalent to saying that the instantaneous rotation of $\xi$ with respect to $g$ is constant and the Reeb vector field $R_\alpha$ is unit length and orthogonal to $\xi.$) We may say that $g$ and $\xi$ are \dfn{strongly compatible} if in addition $\theta'=1$ but we will rarely use this notion. } \end{definition}

+Allowing that $\theta'$ be any constant rather than fixing one gives a class of compatible metrics that is stable under homothety.
+This is slightly different from \cite{ChernHamilton85} where $\theta'=2$.
+Allowing flexibility in $\theta'$ also enables us to absorb various discrepancies stemming from the different conventions in the definition of the exterior product of differential forms and their impact on the definition of the exterior derivative.
+In the current paper, for any 1--form $\alpha$ and vector fields $u$ and $v$, we use $d\alpha(u,v) = u\cdot\alpha(v) - v\cdot\alpha(u) -\alpha([u,v])$.
+This is twice the derivative used in \cite{Blair02}.

+As a corollary of Lemma~\ref{lem:covariant-n_n-H} we have the following important geometric properties of compatible metrics. \begin{corollary} If $g$ is compatible with $\alpha$ then $R_\alpha$ is a totally geodesic and divergence free vector field. \end{corollary}

-We now observe that given any metric $g_\xi$ on a contact structure $\xi$ then there is a canonical way to extend it to all of $M$ so that it is compatible with $\xi,$ thus giving another proof of the existence of metrics compatible with a given contact structure.
-The metric $g_\xi$ induces a volume form on $\xi.$ Since for any contact form $\alpha_0$ and positive function $f$ we have $d(f\alpha_0)|_\xi=f(d\alpha_0)|_\xi,$ we can find a unique function $f$ such that $d(f\alpha_0)|_\xi$ agrees with the volume form induced on $\xi$ by $g_\xi.$ Setting $\alpha=f\alpha_0$ we can extend $g_\xi$ to $M$ by demanding that the Reeb vector field $R_\alpha$ is of unit length and orthogonal to $\xi.$ It is interesting to note that if $g$ is a metric compatible with $\xi$ and $\theta'=1,$ then it agrees with the canonical extension of its restriction to $\xi.$
+We now observe that given any metric $g_\xi$ on a contact structure $\xi$ then there is a canonical way to extend it to all of $M$ so that it is compatible with $\xi$.
+This explains in particular the existence of metrics compatible with a given contact structure (which is well known \cite{ChernHamilton85}).
+The metric $g_\xi$ induces a volume form on $\xi.$ Since for any contact form $\alpha_0$ and positive function $f$ we have $d(f\alpha_0)|_\xi=f(d\alpha_0)|_\xi,$ we can find a unique function $f$ such that $d(f\alpha_0)|_\xi$ agrees with the volume form given on $\xi$ by $g_\xi.$ Setting $\alpha=f\alpha_0$ we can extend $g_\xi$ to $M$ by demanding that the Reeb vector field $R_\alpha$ is of unit length and orthogonal to $\xi.$

-We end this section by noticing other types of ``compatibility'' that have appeared in the literature.
-Suppose that $g$ and $\xi$ are weakly compatible.
-Let $\alpha$ be a contact form for $\xi$ such that $\|\alpha\|=\rho$ and $*d\alpha=\theta'\alpha.$ One says that $\alpha$ is a \dfn{non-singular curl eigenfield} if $\theta'$ is constant.
-One also says that $\alpha$ is a \dfn{non-singular Beltrami field} if $\theta'$ is arbitrary and $\delta \alpha=0,$ where $\delta$ is the formal adjoint of the de Rham differential.
-(The condition $\delta \alpha=0$ is equivalent to the metric dual of $\alpha$ being divergence free.)
-These two notions of compatibility, which can be generalized to arbitrary plane fields, have been made use of in the study of the Euler equations, see for example \cite{EtnyreGhrist00}.